 It is referred to as Persian parrotia, Persian ironwood, and parrotia.

 For best results, this should be grown in USDA Zones 5-8.
 It is native to northern Iran, formerly known as Persia.

 This tree reaches a mature height of 20-40' tall and a width of 15-35'.
 It will reach a round or vase shape.

-This tree will grow well if located in a site with full sun or part shade.
+This tree will grow well when located in a site with full sun or part shade.
 Trees in part shade will most likely have autumn colors that are more muted than those in full sun.

 The leaves are oval with wavy margins.
 They first appear in a red shade in spring.
 Summer has them shifting to green.
 Before they fall off in autumn, the leaves change to red, yellow and orange.

 The flowers on this tree are incomplete and appear before the leaves.
-They do not form petals and the rich red parts that you start seeing in late winter are clusters of stamens.
+They do not form petals, and the rich red parts that you start seeing in late winter are clusters of stamens.